davidkethel/javaScriptNinja/README.md

 #### [5.8 Binding A Specific Context to A Function FIXED] (chapter5/5.8_BindingSpecificContextToAFunction_Fixed.html) ####

 In order to fix the above problem by introducing a bind method.
 The anonymous function within the bind function creates a closure that includes the parameters of the bind function.
 This enables the button object to be the context of the click handler.

+#### [5.10 Partially Applying arguments to a Native Function] (chapter5/5.10_PartiallyApplyingArgumentsToANativeFunction.html) ####

+This is an example of partially applying a function.
+The native string split function has the regular expression that it uses prefilled.
+This then creates a new function that can be used to split a csv string.